mark-watson/SwiftAI-book/manuscript/part4.md

 - Web scraping.
 - Introduction to the semantic web and linked data.
 - A general discussion of Knowledge Representation
-- Create Knowledge Graphs for text input
+- Create Knowledge Graphs from text input
-- Knowledge Graph Explorer
+- Knowledge Graph Explorer application